-But Google does not factor in what happens when price is taken out of the equation.
-No matter how much price risks influencing the decision, it is a dependent variable.
-When mathematicians need to isolate a dependent variable, they still take it into consideration, because otherwise the result will not reflect reality.
+But Google does not factor in what happens when the price is taken out of the equation.
+No matter how much price risks influence the decision, it is a dependent variable.
+When mathematicians need to isolate a dependent variable, they still take it into consideration, because otherwise, the result will not reflect reality.

 In this context, it can be estimated that everyone is implicitly inclined to change brand preference to a product that complies with the six biases – as long as we do not have to pay.
 Everything else will be irrational.

 - Google asks (simultaneous) participants not to overthink and to decide as they would in real life.
 But the participants are in a laboratory experiment and selected according to strict criteria.
 For example, there are requirements that everyone must have shopped on Amazon and be available for purchases in the product category within a short time.

 That setup is equivalent to asking participants of Dragon’s Den not to be nervous.
 It’s not going to happen.